-For determining sentences, Arizona law distinguishes types of robbery into three categories: basic, aggravated, and armed.
+For determining sentences, Arizona law distinguishes types of robbery into three categories: basic robbery, aggravated, and armed.
+A defense lawyer will help you determine the type of robbery and plan the best defense for the charges you may face.

 For someone to commit robbery, the perpetrator must take the property of another against his or her will.
-This can include the use or threats of physical force, as well as coercing the other party to give up the property.
+This can include the use of threats or physical force, as well as coercing the other party to give up the property.

 A robbery is a Class 4 felony charge.
 For first-time offenders, the sentence can be between one to 3.75 years in prison.
 For those with previous felony convictions, jail time can be for 2.25 to 7.5 years.